ljorring/taff/readme.md

 # Tiny Azure Functions Framework

-Tiny Azure Functions Framework (or 'taff') is a small framework aimed at improving the development of Azure Functions running on Node.js.
+Tiny Azure Functions Framework (or 'taff') is a small framework aimed at easing the development of HTTP Triggers in Azure Functions running on Node.js.

 ## Installation